Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 For any gear type, the operating environment and ambient temperature will have an effect on changes that will affect the selection of the appropriate lubricant viscosity.
 Higher operating temperatures require greases with higher viscosities as the resistance to flow decreases as the oil warms up.

 All manufacturers provide instruction manuals with their products.
 These manufacturers conducted laboratory tests to determine the appropriate oil viscosity for operating conditions.
 Generally, most helical gear units operating in an industrial 40 ° C (104 ° F) environment will perform well with SAE10W for higher speeds (3000 rpm) to SAE 40 for lower speeds.
 Lower ambient temperatures would shift this range from SAE 10W to SAE 20W.
 For worm gear units, SAE140 (600W) would be suitable for ambient temperatures of 40 ° C, while higher weights would be required for higher temperatures.

 When looking at a speed reducer versus a gearbox, the terminology is often the only difference.
 This is because all speed reducers are gearboxes.
 However, not all gearboxes are speed reducers.
 It may seem a bit complicated, but it's actually quite simple.

-Speed reducers are gear transmissions between the engine and the machine.
-The purpose of the speed reducer is to reduce the speed of rotation transmitted between these two end points.
+Speed reducers are geared transmissions between the engine and the machine.
+The purpose of the speed reducer is to reduce the speed of rotation transmitted between these two endpoints.
 Speed reducers take the torque generated by the motor (input) and multiply it.
 Second, the speed reducers, as the name implies, reduce the speed (output rotation speed) of the input so that the output is at the correct speed.

-MTS gathered worldwide gear reducer manufacturers into this online platform.
+IMTS gathered worldwide Gear Reducer manufacturers into this online platform.
 Browse and search for your next supplier with us.